michaelfreetw/test-git/README.md

 1. sniffer_tcp.c : the source code for listen TCP packet.
 2. Makefile      : the file to compile sniffer_tcp.c
 3. Test.sh       : The shell script to execute this test.
-4. readme.txt    : the file you are reading now which is introducing this project.
+4. README.md    : the file you are reading now which is introducing this project.

 //============== Preliminary Work ==================//

-1. This test will using the library of pcap, please dwonload the libcap and install in your linux system.
+1. This test will using the library of pcap, please dwonload the libcap and install in your linux system. (http://www.tcpdump.org/release/)
 2. Please add two line into your /etc/ld.so.conf and set command "ldconfig":
 a. /usr/local/lib
 b. /usr/lib